Music and Dance Department

 The availability of good advice on a student's life and on academic and professional matters in a student's major field constitutes an important element in university education.
 Although final choices will always be up to the student, a student is encouraged to talk through plans, requirements, possibilities, goals, problems, strategies, etc. with members of the music/dance faculty at Grand Valley State University.
 Faculty members are committed to providing their best advice and support.

-Performing/Classroom Facilities: The Department of Music is located in the Performing Arts Center (PAC) on the GVSU Allendale campus.
+Performing/Classroom Facilities: The Department of Music and Dance is located in the Performing Arts Center (PAC) on the GVSU Allendale campus.
 The original building was finished in 1971.
 In 1997 the building underwent major renovations and expansion.
 You will find the PAC a pleasant and attractive home for music and dance.
 The Performing Arts Center is in close proximity to Zumberge Library, Cook-DeWitt Center, Kirkhof Center, the Cook Carillon Tower, and campus housing.
 Available facilities include the Louis Armstrong Theatre, which seats 500, and the Sherman Van Solkema Recital Hall, which seats 100, along with 14 teaching studios for individual performance instruction, and a total of 26 practice rooms.
 Four large rehearsal rooms for instrumental ensembles, choral ensembles, percussion teaching and rehearsing, and chamber sectionals occupy the south wing of the PAC.
 In addition, a new dance wing was added in 2001 and includes two spacious studios with sprung marley floors, a quadraphonic sound system, large locker and dressing rooms, and four faculty offices.
 A third concert auditorium, which seats 250 in the neighboring Cook-DeWitt Center, is also often used for student and faculty performances.
 This hall houses the Jay and Betty Van Andel 28-rank Reuter pipe organ used for lessons and organ recitals.
 The Cook Carillon Tower houses the 48-bell Cook Carillon cast by Royal Eijsbouts Bell Foundry in the Netherlands.
 The Beckering Family Carillon is the focal point of the Pew Campus in downtown Grand Rapids.

 Music Education Room: